open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 true
 ```

-If you made it this far, congratulations.
+If you made it this far, congratulations!

 This section introduced the main aspects of Rego.
-The rest of this document describes the individual aspects of Rego in detail and is useful as a reference when reading and writing policy.
-Rego’s syntax is defined at the end of this document in the [Rego Grammar](#grammar) section.
+The rest of this document
+walks through each part of the language in more detail.

+For a concise reference, see the [Language
+Reference](/documentation/references/language) document.

 ## <a name="scalar-values"></a> Scalar Values